Post last updated: March 2021

 Citation building can be handled in a number of ways.
-Broadly, these fall into two camps:
+Broadly, these fall into three camps:

 Citation service providers go direct to the directories/citations sites they use and update or submit business data to them.
 This process is either done manually by real people or it’s done via automated means – typically via APIs or data-uploads direct into directory databases.